What is Kubernetes? How Does It Work?

 Traditional Deployment:

 Earlier, enterprises used to run developed enterprise or web apps on single-tenant computer servers.
 There used to be no chance of specifying limits for resource usage in the installed server and because of this, there were problems for resource allocation.
-For instance, if many apps are deployed on the same server there may be cases where a single application is used to consume many of the available resources, and this leads to low performance of other applications.
-The preferred solution for this might be to deploy different enterprise apps on a different server.
+For instance, if many apps are deployed on the same server, there may be cases where a single application is used to consume many of the available resources, leading to low performance of other applications.
+The preferred solution might be deploying different enterprise apps on a different server.
 But due to this, there may be a chance of resource underutilization and this leads to more infrastructure setup costs and maintenance costs.

 Virtualized deployment:

-Considering above mentioned limitations, Virtualization was formulated.
+Considering the above-mentioned limitations, Virtualization was formulated.
 This allows users to run many Virtual Machines (VMs) on a host CPU.
-This allows enterprise or web apps installed to be remote among VMs and provides the feature of app security as the information can’t be transferred between different applications.
+It allows enterprise or web apps installed to be remote among VMs and provides app security, as information can’t be transferred between different applications.

-As guest Operating System (OS) would have its own kernel, set of libraries, and dependencies, these VM’s would utilize a large part of system resources.
-Applications installed on VMs are tied to the underlying hardware, moving a VM to another machine requires new configurations, new applications bugs, and reinstallation of the entire environment.
-VM’s can also be slow to boot.
+As a guest Operating System (OS) has its own kernel, set of libraries, and dependencies, these VMs utilize a large part of system resources.
+Applications installed on VMs are tied to the underlying hardware, so moving a VM to another machine requires new configurations, new application bugs, and reinstallation of the entire environment.
+VMs can also be slow to boot.

 Container deployment:

-Containers are alike VMs, but they share the common Operating System (OS) among the applications.
-Hence containers are considered lightweight.
-As containers are disassociated from the system hardware, they can be used across different cloud environments and Operating Systems.
+Containers are like VMs, but they share the same Operating System (OS) among the applications.
+Hence, containers are considered lightweight.
+As containers are disassociated from the system hardware, they can be used across different cloud environments and OSs.

 Containerization is a better way to package and run applications.
-In a Production environment, Kubernetes provides us with a framework that handles Containers by implementing Scalability and Deployment patterns whether it can be restarting the container or adding more resources.
-Containers are currently in-demand due to their extra features such as Agile application development and deployment, CI-CD, Loosely coupled Micro-services, Resource isolation, etc.,
+In a production environment, Kubernetes provides us with a framework that handles containers by implementing scalability and deployment patterns, whether restarting the container or adding more resources.
+Containers are currently in demand due to their extra features such as Agile application development and deployment, CI-CD, Loosely coupled Micro-services, Resource isolation, etc.

 How Kubernetes Work: